Paris Commune: Organisation and early work

 The new Commune held its first meeting on 28 March in a euphoric mood.
 The members adopted a dozen proposals, including an honorary presidency for Blanqui; the abolition of the death penalty; the abolition of military conscription; a proposal to send delegates to other cities to help launch communes there; and a resolution declaring that membership in the Paris Commune was incompatible with being a member of the National Assembly.
 This was aimed particularly at Pierre Tirard, the republican mayor of the 2nd arrondissement, who had been elected to both Commune and National Assembly.
 Seeing the more radical political direction of the new Commune, Tirard and some twenty republicans decided it was wisest to resign from the Commune.
 A resolution was also passed, after a long debate, that the deliberations of the council were to be secret, since the Commune was effectively at war with the government in Versailles and should not make its intentions known to the enemy.

 Following the model proposed by the more radical members, the new government had no president, no mayor, and no commander in chief.
 The Commune began by establishing nine commissions, similar to those of the National Assembly, to manage the affairs of Paris.
 The commissions in turn reported to an Executive Commission.
 One of the first measures passed declared that military conscription was abolished, that no military force other than the National Guard could be formed or introduced into the capital, and that all healthy male citizens were members of the National Guard.
 The new system had one important weakness: the National Guard now had two different commanders.
 They reported to both the Central Committee of the National Guard and to the Executive Commission, and it was not clear which one was in charge of the inevitable war with Thiers' government.

 Administration and actions

 Programme

-The Commune adopted the discarded French Republican Calendar during its brief existence and used the socialist red flag rather than the republican tricolor.
+The Commune adopted the discarded French Republican calendar during its brief existence and used the socialist red flag rather than the republican tricolor.
 Despite internal differences, the council began to organise public services for the city which at the time consisted of two million residents.
-It also reached a consensus on certain policies that tended towards a progressive, secular, and highly democratic social democracy.
-Because the Commune met on fewer than sixty days before it was suppressed, only a few decrees were actually implemented.
+It also reached a consensus on certain policies that tended towards a progressive, secular, and social democracy.
+Because the Commune only existed for two months before it was suppressed, only a few decrees were actually implemented.
 The decrees included: